HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/architectural_overview.md

 - The `tags` field is a common field for every type of document and array of strings.

-- The `dataUri` field, The dataUri to retrieve the binary file from for text extraction, can be empty.
+- The `dataUri` field is used to retrieve the binary file from for text extraction and can be empty.

 A document that does not contain any ACLs will be considered public and do not have any visibility restrictions.